-List of academic databases and search engines This page contains a representative list of major databases and search engines useful in an academic setting for finding and accessing articles in academic journals, institutional repositories, archives, or other collections of scientific and other articles.
+Qrobe - Search Engine imense® List of academic databases and search engines Wikipedia list article This article contains a representative list of notable databases and search engines useful in an academic setting for finding and accessing articles in academic journals, institutional repositories, archives, or other collections of scientific and other articles.
+Databases and search engines differ substantially in terms of coverage and retrieval qualities.
+Users need to account for qualities and limitations of databases and search engines, especially those searching systematically for records such as in systematic reviews or meta-analyses.
 As the distinction between a database and a search engine is unclear for these complex document retrieval systems, see: the general list of search engines for all-purpose search engines that can be used for academic purposesthe article about bibliographic databases for information about databases giving bibliographic information about finding books and journal articles.
-Note that "free" or "subscription" can refer both to the availability of the database or of the journal articles included.
-This has been indicated as precisely as possible in the lists below.
-See also References ^ "List of EBSCO databases".
+Operating services See also References

 imgSeek 99 Resources to Research & Mine the Invisible Web College researchers often need more than Google and Wikipedia to get the job done.
 To find what you're looking for, it may be necessary to tap into the invisible web, the sites that don't get indexed by broad search engines.
 The following resources were designed to help you do just that, offering specialized search engines, directories, and more places to find the complex and obscure.
 Search Engines Whether you're looking for specific science research or business data, these search engines will point you in the right direction.
 Turbo10: On Turbo10, you'll be able to search more than 800 deep web search engines at a time.
 Databases Tap into these databases to access government information, business data, demographics, and beyond.
 GPOAccess: If you're looking for US government information, tap into this tool that searches multiple databases at a time.
 Catalogs If you're looking for something specific, but just don't know where to find it, these catalogs will offer some assistance.
 Directories